Law firms and the Transparency Register

 In the US, law firms offering lobby services are very common, and are obliged to register in the lobby register.
 Indeed, today according to the American lobby data-crunching website Opensecrets.org, 8 of the 20 top lobbying firms are actually law firms, including the biggest three.

 Brussels lobbying Law Firms can provide high value for their clients.
 Often specialising in certain legal topics such as competition, anti-trust, or intellectual property, law firms understand the technical details of EU legislation and can add valuable insight in their discussions with Commission officials and MEPs.
 There is a grey area when it comes to the question of where legal advice ends and lobbying begins, and many law firms argue that they cannot join the lobby register because either their work does not constitute lobbying, or because they would not be able to disclose their clients because of legal client confidentiality.
-Nevertheless the total number of law firms on the register has risen from 43 in 2012 to 1,043 today.
-Only 64 of those 1,043 firms have offices in Brussels.
+Nevertheless the total number of law firms on the register has risen from 43 in 2012 to 91 today of which 48 have offices in Brussels.

 Indeed there is no obligation for law firms to sign up to the Transparency Register and there is an exception for them in the Interinstitutional Agreement which states in Article 10: